Top of the pageCheck Your Symptoms

 The most common types of headaches usually are not serious but may occur again and again.

 - Tension headaches are the most common type of headache and are often caused by stress and emotional strain.
-Most adults have tension headaches from time to time.
-See a picture of possible areas of pain from a tension headache.
+Most adults have tension headaches from time to time, and everyone may have different areas of pain.

 - Cluster headaches